1944 Democratic Party vice presidential candidate selection: Analysis and aftermath

 As a border state senator and a political moderate compared with the liberal Wallace and the conservative Byrnes, Truman was humorously dubbed the "Missouri compromise."
 The liberal group of the party was disappointed with Truman's nomination.
 Some newspapers falsely claimed that he had been a member of the Ku Klux Klan.
 Additionally, he was criticized for having his wife Bess on the payroll.
 However, these controversies had no impact.
 Few Americans wanted to change their leadership as the Second World War was still going on, so Roosevelt and Truman easily defeated the Republican nominee Thomas E. Dewey and his running mate John W. Bricker.
 On January 20, 1945, Truman was sworn in as Vice President of the United States.
 He eventually held the job for just 82 days.
 On April 12, 1945, he succeeded to the presidency on Roosevelt's death, just as the Democratic leaders had thought about.

 Historical comparisons have been drawn between the 1944 vice presidential selection and the 2020 Democratic Party presidential primaries.
-In the 2020 primaries, progressive Senator Bernie Sanders of Vermont was the clear frontrunner in a crowded field of candidates, but most of the candidates dropped out and endorsed former Vice President and former Senator Joe Biden of Delaware, giving Biden a decisive victory over Sanders.
+In the 2020 primaries, progressive Senator Bernie Sanders of Vermont was a top contender in a crowded field of candidates, but most of the candidates dropped out and endorsed former vice president Joe Biden of Delaware, giving Biden a decisive victory over Sanders.
 The "Stop Sanders" movement has been compared with the anti-Wallace movement.
-As with Truman, Biden would become president.